-More recently, AIWA leaders advocated for access to hazard pay for working in dangerous unhealthy working conditions.
+IWA women leaders speak out on issues impacting their lives and work.
+AIWA leaders have advocated for access to hazard pay for working in dangerous unhealthy conditions.
 They also trained themselves and peers on issues related to anti-Asian hate and Asian/Black solidarity.
+Nepali women leaders from AIWA shared essential information, such as workers rights and safety.

 IWA immigrant women leaders make presentations and provide testimonies at college campuses, conferences, media events, rallies, and coalition meetings about their working conditions including, but not limited to: low wages, lack of promotions, mandatory overtime, sudden layoffs, and the ergonomic issues involved in repetitive work.